 late 15c., probably from a survival of an unrecorded Old English *bæcce "something baked" (compare Old English gebæc) from bacan "bake" (see bake (v.)).
-Generalized sense of "an aggregation of similar articles" is from 1590s.
+The generalized sense of "an aggregation of similar articles" is from 1590s.
 Batch is to bake as watch (n.) is to wake and match (n.2) "one of a pair" is to make.
-Extended 1713 to "any quantity produced at one operation."
+The word was extended 1713 to "any quantity produced at one operation."